katien/foxex/README.md

 ### Libraries
 The Bittrex client library used by Foxex is a work in progress.
 Given more time, Microsoft's official node signalR client would be a safer way to communicate with Bittrex's API.

+### Environment Variables
+Certain configurations are hardcoded, like the number of combined order book entries to calculate and the ports used in development mode.
+These could be loaded as environment variables.